NHSDigital/nia-patient-switching-standard-adaptor/README.md

 Pause time between transfers was set to 1 sec and the socket timeout was to 2 minutes.

 The test load with 2000 transactions finished successfully in 14 minutes which gives on average 420-435 ms per transfer.
+The observed CPU utilization was around 50-60% and memory usage was around 70% which leaves plenty of headroom for additional load.

 ![report1.jpg](test-suite%2Fnon-functional-tests%2Ftest-scenario-6%2Fperf_report%2Freport1.jpg)